-The post-war era is, of course, not the first experience the world has had with globalization in all its dimensions.
-The current episode can, however, be distinguished from its 19th century predecessor by its scale, i.e. a world of 6 billion inhabitants, massive movements of goods, services and capital - as well as by continuously falling communication and transport costs, and, last but not least, the instantaneous nature of information flows and agent reaction possibilities.
-When war and inter-war autarky ended in 1945 international trade was first to pick up, followed by a renewal of public capital movements (ODA) - first to Europe and subsequently to the developing countries - subsequently followed by private portfolio capital and foreign direct investment (FDI), quickly dwarfing ODA.
-The economic migration of people - i.e. excluding refugees and asylum seekers, has lagged substantially behind - largely because, despite calls - and considerable action - for the increased freedom of trade, capital and associated technology mobility, barriers to the movement of people remained high.
-It is this dimension of globalization which tends to cause the strongest political resistance; when domestic workers are seen to be threatened by some combination of technology change, imports and immigrants it is invariably the latter which generates the largest rhetorical and policy response.
+The postwar era is not the first experience the world has had with globalization in all its dimensions.
+The current episode can, however, be distinguished from its nineteenth century predecessor by its scale-a world of six billion inhabitants, massive movements of goods, services, and capital-as well as by continuously falling communication and transport costs and the instantaneous nature of information flows and stakeholder reaction possibilities.
+When war and interwar autarky ended in 1945, international trade was first to pick up, followed by a renewal of public capital movements, initially to Europe and subsequently to developing countries.
+Next came private portfolio capital and foreign direct investment (FDI), quickly dwarfing public capital flows, known as Official Development Assistance (ODA).

+The economic migration of people, excluding refugees and asylum seekers, has lagged substantially behind.
+That's largely because barriers to the movement of people remain high-despite calls and considerable action for increased freedom of trade, capital, and associated technology mobility.
+This dimension of globalization tends to cause the strongest political resistance; when domestic workers are seen to be threatened by some combination of technology change, imports, and immigrants, it is invariably the last of these that generates the largest rhetorical and policy response.

-Nevertheless, pressures for enhanced migration are rising, certainly in the less developed origin (O) countries, but also in some quarters of the more developed destination (D) countries.
-And the very fact that migration has lagged substantially behind the other dimensions of globalization also provides the largest opportunity for additional global welfare gains - especially today when further multilateral trade liberalization is in considerable doubt.
-We will therefore focus on migration and its interactions with the other elements of globalization as they impact development.
-In this context, we will find it useful to distinguish between the costs and benefits accruing to the countries of O and D, while differentiating between the movement of skilled and unskilled migrants.
-Section II concentrates on the movement of unskilled and its relation to the other dimensions of globalization, while Section III attempts the same with respect to the skilled.
-Section IV suggests some conclusions for policy within the same broad globalization framework.
+Nevertheless, pressures for enhanced migration are rising, certainly in the less-developed origin (O) countries but also in some quarters of the more developed destination (D) countries.
+The very fact that migration has lagged substantially behind the other dimensions of globalization also makes it the largest opportunity for additional global welfare gains-especially today, when further multilateral trade liberalization is in considerable doubt.
+We will, therefore, focus on migration and its interactions with the other elements of globalization as they impact development.
+In this context, we will find it useful to distinguish between the costs and benefits to the O and D countries while differentiating between the movement of skilled and unskilled migrants.
+The first section concentrates on the movement of the unskilled and its relation to the other dimensions of globalization, while the second attempts the same with respect to the skilled.
+The final section suggests some conclusions for policy within the same broad globalization framework.

-II.
 Migration of the Unskilled

-This type of migrant represents the largest potential benefit to global welfare even as the distribution of the gains as between O and D countries remains controversial.
-The desire to migrate by both the unemployed, underemployed and those employed at very low incomes in the third world is a function of the availability of information, geographic distance, the gaps in prospective life-time incomes, plus the perceived probability of gaining employment in the D country.
-The ability to migrate, on the other hand, depends on some combination of family income levels, access to credit markets, government support, the extent of diaspora corridors abroad and, of course, the level of entry barriers erected by the D countries.
-As indicated in Figure 1a picturing Mexico as a typical case, we can expect the desire to migrate to dominate both the private ability to do so and the D countries level of barriers.
-In some O countries, e.g. the Philippines, the government may step in by providing both information and financial support, in return for the promise of enhanced remittances which tend to shift up both the desire and ability curves.
-However, to the extent that immigration barriers remain the dominant constraint, i.e. X marks the actual level of migration, there will be increasing pressure to attempt illegal entry.
+The unskilled migrant represents the largest potential benefit to global welfare even as the distribution of gains between O and D countries remains controversial.
+The desire to migrate by the unemployed, underemployed, and those employed at very low incomes in developing countries is a function of the availability of information, geographic distance, gaps in prospective lifetime incomes, and the perceived probability of gaining employment in the D country.
+The ability to migrate, on the other hand, depends on some combination of family income levels, access to credit markets, government support, the extent of diaspora corridors abroad, and the level of entry barriers erected by the D countries.
+As indicated in Figure 1, picturing Mexico as a typical case, we can expect the desire to migrate to dominate both the private ability to do so and the D countries' barrier levels.
+In some O countries, such as the Philippines, the government may step in by providing both information and financial support in return for the promise of enhanced remittances, which tends to shift up both the desire and ability curves.
+However, to the extent that immigration barriers remain the dominant constraint (X marks the actual level of migration), there will be increasing pressure to attempt illegal entry.